 While this might be the trickiest style to achieve on yourself at home, it’s definitely the prettiest.
 “Anything tight will always make colour contrast look greater,” warns Vial.
 It’s important, therefore, to keep plaits loose and ethereal-looking.

 His favourite braided look?
 “Part the hair in two, like school bunches.
-Braid them, then stretch the braids apart so they are softer and distressed.
+Braid them, and then stretch the braids apart so they are softer and distressed.
 Pin one over the hairline at the front and then one behind it.
 Finish up by pushing them in the wrong direction with your palm to help soften.”